LNL3D/LNL3D.github.io/docs/updatingsoftware.md

 # Updating Firmware

 ## **Introduction**
-???+ info "Before You Begin"

  This page is a guide on how to properly update your TL or LNL printer.
 This guide is compatible with all TL-D3, H2, D5, and D6 printers.
 All steps are necessary in-order to complete the process.
 Please read every section carefully as one missed step can lead to malfunction.
 Proceed at your own risk.
 ___

 !!!
 Example "Resources"